CypressJack/workflow/README.md

 5. I use this method to create my own repo's by creating it on github, cloning it to my pc, then I can just start creating files and committing

 # Committing workflow
-- Doing commits is actually a simple process to follow
+- Doing commits is actually a very simple process
 1. Write code and make changes to your files
 2. Open a command line in the folder of your files
 3. Use `git add [filename] [filename] [filename]` to add files to the 'staging area'